Studica-Robotics/ROS2/README_INSTALLATION_GUIDE.md

 ros2 service call /create_component studica_control/srv/SetData "{name: 'servo3', component: 'servo', initparams: {pin: 14, servo_type: 'standard'}}" && \
 ros2 service call /create_component studica_control/srv/SetData "{name: 'servo4', component: 'servo', initparams: {pin: 15, servo_type: 'standard'}}"
 ```
+If you are receiving inaccurate odometry, this will ruin SLAM mappings.
+Solution: Change the distance per tick when initializing the titan via the service call.
+For example, the maverick motors have ~1470 ticks per rotation.
+If you don’t know how many ticks, in src/components/titan_component.cpp, either
+* Cout GetEncoderCount(motor) and then mark the wheel and spin one full rotation
+* Set distpertick to 1 and cout GetEncoderDistance(motor)

+Using the radius of your wheel (ex.
+0.05m), calculate the distance per tick using circumference formula: `2pi * radius / ticks`

+Ex. `2pi * 0.05 / 1470 = 0.00021371378`

+So after running manual composition, run `ros2 service call /create_component studica_control/srv/SetData "{component: 'titan', initparams: {can_id: 42, motor_freq: 15600, dist_per_tick: 0.00021371378, speed: 0.8}}"`

+To test odometry is working well, run rviz2, add odometry to your display, and turn the robot to see that the displayed odometry is the same in real life.
+Run manual composition and create a service call for the titan using your calculated dist per tick (use sudo su).
+Add odometry to rviz display.
+Run `ros2 run teleop_twist_keyboard teleop_twist_keyboard` in a separate terminal (use sudo su).
+Press j or l to turn left or right, respectively and check that each turn matches what is published to /odom.

 ## Example workflow 1